AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Basics/Dice Rolls.md

 - d12
 - d20

+>[!note]
-*Note: Sometimes the system requires to roll a d3, in which case the recommendation is to roll a d6 and divide the result by 2 (rounded up).
+>Sometimes the system requires to roll a d3, in which case the recommendation is to roll a d6 and divide the result by 2 (rounded up).

 When multiple dice are needed, they are denoted by a number before the letter 'd', which is the number of dice required.
 The results of all the dice are then added, and the sum is used as the roll's result.
 For example: